lwandrebeck/packer-maas/debian/README.md

-# Debian Packer Templates for MAAS
+# Debian & Proxmox VE Packer Templates for MAAS

 ## Introduction

-The Packer templates in this directory creates Debian images for use with MAAS.
+The Packer templates in this directory creates Debian & PVE images for use with MAAS.

 ## Prerequisites (to create the image)